 Although IgE-mediated disease is not normally associated with FPIES, some affected individuals have developed a food specific IgE as is seen with classic food allergies.
 These children tend to have a more prolonged course of the disorder.
 These cases are termed “atypical FPIES”.

 FPIES is an uncommon disorder that affects males slightly more often than females.
 The incidence and prevalence is unknown.
 Like most allergic disorders, the number of FPIES cases has risen in the last few decades.
 The variable nature of the disorder, the lack of recognition in the medical community, and frequent misdiagnosis make it difficult to determine FPIES true frequency in the general population.
-However, in studies in Israel and Australia, they estimated the incidence of 0.34%.
+The estimate in the United States is 0.28% similar to estimates in Israel and Australia, where the incidence of 0.34%.
 FPIES most often affects infants or young children.
 In extremely rare cases, FPIES has developed in older children or adults as a reaction to shellfish.

 FPIES is a clinical diagnosis based upon the exclusion of other causes, identification of characteristic symptoms and a thorough clinical evaluation including a detailed patient history.
 The absence of symptoms commonly associated with IgE-mediated food allergies including skin reactions, asthma, and angioedema may be indicative of FPIES.
 Misdiagnosis and delays in diagnosis of FPIES are common.